Maryamkazmi893/RCOD/README.md

 ## Citation

-If you use this toolbox or benchmark in your research, please cite this project.
+If you use this toolbox or benchmark datasets in your research, please cite this project.

 ```
 @misc{RCOD,